 Week 2 :In class we have been learning how to describe the weather in French.
 Play the weather game found on the above French Games website

-I will try to keep adding to this list.
-I don’t expect to to complete all of these tasks, but I thought you might enjoy some extra challenges!
+We will try to keep adding to this list.
+We don’t expect you to complete all of these tasks, but we thought you might enjoy some extra challenges!

 - Choose a topic of your choice, research it and produce a booklet, PowerPoint or something more creative.